celuk/secure-soc/README.md

 ## ASIC

-For ASIC done in TSMC 65nm with Synopsys Fusion Compiler you may need to check this:
+For ASIC done in TSMC 65nm with Synopsys Fusion Compiler, you may need to check this:

 https://github.com/celuk/synopsys-flow